ym2151-tone-editor

 - Edit YM2151 tone parameters

-- Move with arrow keys, increase/decrease values with PageUp/PageDown/Home/End
+- Move with cursor keys, increment/decrement values with PageUp/PageDown/Home/End

 - Preview tone with